Export Controls

 Exports are controlled based on the item or information, the country, organization, or person involved.
 The Departments of State, Commerce, Energy, and the Treasury, among others, regulate certain exports.
 In some cases, we must secure a license from one of these agencies before granting access in the U.S. or transferring an item or information overseas.

 Research and education thrive at Mines as a direct result of our many international partnerships.
 However, laws and agency regulations restrict the export of certain items and information.
-Mines complies fully with these legal requirements by following our published export procedure manual.
+Mines complies fully with these legal requirements and is currently updating our export control procedure manual.

 “Protect our research assets in a manner balanced with the openness and international collaboration that have been so critical to our success.”